-The Orthopaedic Surgery Residency Program at Greenville Health System (Prisma Health) is designed to promote and facilitate the achievement of a lifelong commitment to excellence in orthopaedic surgery.
+The Orthopaedic Surgery Residency Program at Prisma Health is designed to promote and facilitate the achievement of a lifelong commitment to excellence in orthopaedic surgery.

 The Orthopaedic Surgery Residency Training Program offers a fully accredited five-year training program.
 The program is accredited by the Accreditation Council for Graduate Medical Education.
 The PGY-1 year is a broad-based, rotating clinical experience with three rotations in orthopaedic surgery.

 This one-year fellowship offers an opportunity for surgeons to hone their sports medicine and orthopaedic surgery skills and pursue their interests in orthopaedic research.

 Our program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and participates in the American Orthopaedic Society for Sports Medicine Program.
 We train with the latest state-of-the-art arthroscopy technology in our 2,500-square-foot, seven-station bioskills lab.

 Learn more about our Orthopaedic Sports Medicine Fellowship.

 This fellowship is a one- or two-year Accreditation Council for Graduate Medical Education (ACGME) program sponsored by the Department of Family Medicine.
 The fellowship is designed to provide comprehensive sports medicine training in musculoskeletal and non-musculoskeletal disease in athletes and active individuals.
 We provide coverage for professional, collegiate and high school athletes, as well as the typical “weekend warrior.”

 Our fellows have access to a broad range of resources within our medical system.
 In fact, we are the largest healthcare system in South Carolina and rank among one of the biggest health networks in the country.

 Learn more about our Primary Care Sports Medicine Fellowship.